Chart Color Schemes

 The employment landscape in Holt shows performance that lags behind national averages across key labour market indicators

-As of June 2025, 3,239 residents were employed while the unemployment rate stood at 5.7%, which was 2.3% higher than the Australian Capital Territory's rate of 3.4%.
-Workforce participation in Holt was 66.3%, compared to the Australian Capital Territory's 69.6%.
+As of September 2025, 3,277 residents were employed while the unemployment rate was 2.3% higher than the Australian Capital Territory's rate of 3.6%.
+Workforce participation was lower at 66.3%, compared to ACT's 69.6%.
 Leading employment industries among residents included public administration & safety, health care & social assistance, and education & training.
-The area showed a particularly notable concentration in construction, with employment levels at 1.4 times the regional average.
+The area had a notable concentration in construction, with employment levels at 1.4 times the regional average.

-Conversely, public administration & safety had lower representation at 26.6% versus the regional average of 30.4%.
-Over the 12 months to June 2025, employment increased by 3.2%, while labour force increased by 1.4%, causing the unemployment rate to fall by 1.6 percentage points.
-Jobs and Skills Australia's national employment forecasts from Sep-22 projected national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Holt's employment mix suggested local employment should increase by 6.5% over five years and 13.3% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Conversely, public administration & safety showed lower representation at 26.6% compared to the regional average of 30.4%.
+Employment opportunities locally appeared limited as indicated by the Census working population vs resident population count.
+Over the 12 months to September 2025, employment increased by 2.9% while labour force increased by 1.3%, causing a decrease in unemployment rate by 1.4 percentage points.
+By comparison, ACT recorded employment growth of 1.4%, labour force growth of 1.2%, with unemployment falling by 0.2 percentage points.
+State-level data to 25-Nov showed ACT employment grew by 1.19% year-on-year, adding 710 jobs, with the state unemployment rate at 4.5%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggested potential future demand within Holt.
+These projections estimated national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Holt's employment mix indicated local employment should increase by 6.5% over five years and 13.3% over ten years, though this was a simple weighting extrapolation for illustrative purposes and did not account for localised population projections.

 Frequently Asked Questions - Employment